GUIDE ON JONGOMERO CAMP IN TANZANIA

 Cyril Christo & Marie Wilkinson, Conservation Photographers, Authors & Wildlife Documentary Producers - USA

-SAFARI TRIP IDEA FOR JONGOMERO CAMP IN RUAHA TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR JONGOMERO CAMP IN RUAHA TANZANIA

-When staying at Jongomero Camp in Ruaha, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Selous or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.
+When staying at Jongomero Camp in Ruaha, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Nyerere (Selous) or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.

 You may optionally extend out to Northern Tanzania safari parks such as Tarangire, Lake Manyara, Ngorongoro Crater and Serengeti (wildebeest migration).
 End your trip with a Swahili cultural tour and beach holiday in Zanzibar.